 Record the instrument reading (value in appropriate measurement units) of all calibration verifications to the level of resolution stated by the sensor manufacturer.

-Record the name of the analyst(s) performing the calibration.
+Record the name of the analyst(s) performing the calibration or verification.

 Document the specific standards used to calibrate or verify the instrument or field test with the following information: